 The current membership of the Executive Board and the Executive Staff can be viewed on the Board & Staff pages.

-The Johnson City MTPO administrative staff consists of a Transportation Planning Coordinator and a Transportation Planner.
+The Johnson City MTPO administrative staff consists of an MPO Manager and a Transportation Planner.
 The Johnson City MTPO office is housed within the City of Johnson City and is not a standalone organization.
-The Johnson City MTPO administrative staff reports directly to the Director of Development Services department of the City of Johnson City, who is the chairman of the Executive Staff.
+The Johnson City MTPO administrative staff reports directly to the Assistant City Manager and ultimately the City Manager of the City of Johnson City, who is the chairman of the Executive Staff.
 The MPO Manager is the administrative staff position responsible for the day to day operations of the Johnson City MTPO.
-As the name implies, this position coordinates transportation planning activities with local governments, as well as state and federal agencies.
-The Coordinator also serves as Secretary to the Executive Board and must be approved by the board for this position.
+This position coordinates transportation planning activities with local governments, as well as state and federal agencies.
+The Manager also serves as Secretary to the Executive Board and must be approved by the board for this position.
 The Johnson City MTPO also employs a Transportation Planner who assists with day-to-day operations and project management.
 The Transit Planner is a shared between the MTPO and Johnson City Transit.